-After moving to Finland, it's necessary to register at the DVV office.
+After moving to Finland, it 's necessary to register at the DVV office.
 You will need to:

 - 1. Step 1: Fill the right online form available on DVV website: As a foreigner in Finland | Digital and population data services agency. - 2.
-Step 2: Finish the registration procedure by visiting the DVV office.
-Please remember to book an appointment in advance if necessary.
-When visiting the office, bring with you all the required documents, such as a valid ID/Passport and residence permit.
+Step 2: Book an appointment from the DVV website (if needed). - 3.
+Step 3: Complete the registration procedure by visiting the DVV office in person.
+When visiting the office, remember to bring with you all the required documents.